feathersjs/docs/clients/rest.md

 app.configure(rest('http://api.feathersjs.com').superagent(superagent [, options]));
 ```

-Default headers can be set in the options like this:
+Default headers can be set for all libaries (except [request](#request) which has its own defaults mechanism) in the options like this:

 ```js
 app.configure(rest('http://api.feathersjs.com').superagent(superagent, {